microsoft/vscode-docs/docs/python/linting.md

 Flake8 user options are read from the `.flake8` (Windows) or `~/.config/flake8` (Mac/Linux) file.

 At the project level, options are read from the `[flake8]` section of a `tox.ini` or `setup.cfg` file.
 Only the first file is considered.
-For details, seef [flake8 Configuration](http://flake8.readthedocs.org/en/latest/config.html).
+For details, see [flake8 Configuration](http://flake8.readthedocs.org/en/latest/config.html).

 #### Message category mapping